 Having so many employees working from home can present unique challenges from small support teams.
 Folks used to glancing at others’ desks to see if they’re on lunch or already on a call no longer have that option.
 While presence solutions like Skype, Teams, etc. can help, they can leave you wishing you had more visibility…especially if you’re also limping along with a Hunt Group.

 There’s a new class of product on the market, the “informal call center” solution that bridges the gap between simple Hunt Groups and expensive full Call Centers.
 You can use it to improve connectivity, collaboration, and visibility within knowledge worker teams distributed remotely.
 It’ll also continue to be useful when they come back to the office.

-More Than Voicemail – Add or Expand XM Connect to Keep Business Working
+More Than Voicemail – Add or Expand CX-E to Keep Business Working

 Bringing the office to your staff, on terms that suit their communications needs, can have tremendous efficiency benefits.